 Eight months pregnant with her third baby, and first girl, Brandy couldn’t sleep – just the latest symptom she was experiencing in a difficult pregnancy.

 Her first two pregnancies went smoothly and ended with her giving birth to healthy baby boys.

 This one had been different.
-As excited as she was to be having a baby girl, problems had plagued her through her pregnancy.
+As excited as she was to be having a baby girl, problems had plagued her throughout her pregnancy.

 “I always loved being pregnant,” Brandy says.
 “I always felt good.
 People were so nice to you and complimentary.
 With my daughter, it did feel different from the beginning.
 I thought, well, maybe it’s because it’s a girl.

 “They always say girls suck the beauty out of you.
 I thought maybe that’s what it was.”

 It wasn’t.
 What began as normal pregnancy symptoms became worse.
 Normally a healthy person – “Tylenol was the most medicine I would even take” – Brandy began dealing with a “terrible” cough and sleepless nights.

 The night before her son’s birthday, as she lay awake again, Brandy began to cry.
 Something serious was happening.
 She hoped it might be something simple.